 Net revenues from property and casualty insurance products, in particular automobile insurance products, have been our primary source of revenue since our inception.
-While net revenues from property and casualty insurance products increased in absolute amounts from 2009 to 2011, their share as a percentage of our total net revenues decreased slightly from 71.1% in 2009 to 68.1% in 2011, primarily reflecting the growth of our life insurance businesses during the corresponding period.
+Net revenues from property and casualty insurance products increased in both absolute amounts and as a percentage of our total net revenues from 2010 to 2012.
 As the per capita automobile ownership in China is still low, automobile sales in China still have significant growth potential.
 Therefore, we expect that automobile insurance products will continue to be a significant contributor to our total net revenues in the next several years.

 We began distributing individual life insurance products in 2006.
-Net revenues from life insurance products increased significantly in absolute amounts from 2009 to 2011.
-However, in 2011, impacted by the industry growth slow-down, net revenues from new life insurance policies dropped slightly although recurring commissions from life insurance products increased moderately.
+Net revenues from life insurance products increased significantly in absolute amounts from 2010 to 2011.
+However, in 2011 and 2012, impacted by the industry growth slow-down, net revenues from new life insurance policies dropped slightly although recurring commissions from life insurance products increased moderately.
 We will keep devoting significant efforts on the distribution of life insurance products and we expect net revenues from life insurance products will still constitute a significant portion of our total net revenues in the next several years.

 We began providing claims adjusting services in 2008.
-Net revenues from claims adjusting services increased significantly from 2009 to 2011 in absolute amounts.
-As we continue to grow our claims adjusting business, we expect that net revenues from claims adjusting services will increase as a percentage of our total net revenues in the next few years.
+Net revenues from claims adjusting services increased from 2010 to 2012 in absolute amounts, primarily reflecting the stable growth of our claims adjusting business during the period, although the share as a percentage of our total net revenues slightly decreased.
+As we continue to grow our claims adjusting business, we expect that net revenues from claims adjusting services will remain stable as a percentage of our total net revenues in the next few years.

 The commissions and fees we receive from the distribution of insurance products are based on a percentage of the premiums paid by the insured.
 Commission and fee rates generally depend on the type of insurance products, the particular insurance company and the region in which the insurance products are sold.
 We typically receive payment of the commissions and fees from insurance companies for insurance products on a monthly basis.
-Some of the fees are paid to us annually or semi-annually in the form of performance bonuses after we have achieved specified premium volume or policy renewal goals as agreed upon between the insurance companies and us.
+Some of the fees are paid to us annually or semi-annually in the form of performance bonuses after we achieve specified premium volume or policy renewal goals as agreed upon between the insurance companies and us.